jpbarraca/pynrf24/README.md

 Caveats
 -------

 Performance with this driver (as well as with any other Python "driver") may be lower than expected.
+You will sacrifice performance for flexibility.
 Python is a high level language and there is too much stuff going on (e.g, Garbage Collection) for timing constrains to be respected.
-There is no assurance that you can transmit at 2MBits/s, or even at 250KBits/s.
-Actually, the hardware can only provide maximum bitrates when using large packets, no CRC, and without any retransmissions.
-Which means that radios must be very close to each other, and in practice you will never get the advertised bitrate.
-Actually, maybe Python actually isn't a bottleneck :).
+There is no assurance that you can transmit at 2Mbits/s.

+Benchmarks using an Nucleo 401RE and a BBB show a usable bitrate around 522kbits/s for a 2Mbit/s configuration.
+This was achieved using packets with 32 byte payloads, no CRC, and no Acknowledgements.
+According to the datasheet, for a 32 byte buffer, there will be more 65 bits of overhead, and the process will take at least 25.6us to upload the buffer, 130us for the PLL to lock, and 6us for the TX DS bit to be set.
+The total time spent will be of 160.5us + 25.6us + 130us + 6us = 322.1us, independently of the driver, and resulting in a usable bitrate of 795 Kb/s.
+Then you have to consider the latency of the SPI bus and code being executed at the uC.
+Actually, in this benchmark the SPI bus driver was taking 45% of the CPU.

 It works great in my case.
 Use AS-IS, but remember that YMMV.

 License
 -------